MianReplicate/AI-Roleplayer/README.md

 3. Set up a local MongoDB database, make sure to start it before launching the bot
 4. Run jar in terminal with a valid discord bot token as the first argument
 5. Continue on to "How to Use" for using the actual bot!
-6. (OPTIONAL) If you want to use a cloud database for MongoDB, run the jar with your database username and password as the second and third arguments
+6. (OPTIONAL) If you want to use a cloud database for MongoDB, run the jar with the connection link to the database as the second argument

 # How to Use [(Public Invite)](https://discord.com/oauth2/authorize?client_id=1287923107604205630&permissions=8&integration_type=0&scope=bot)
 Use command /menu and get started at any time!